Skip to content

 CMMC Level 2 Security Requirements

-Level 2 encompasses a comprehensive suite of 110 security controls grouped into 14 categories, each vital for a robust cybersecurity posture.
-These controls span areas such as:
+Level 2 encompasses a comprehensive suite of 110 security controls grouped into 14 domains, each vital for a robust cybersecurity posture.
+Those domains are:

 The table below outlines these controls and provides clarity, enabling contractors to focus on specific areas of improvement.